Looking for all of the best things Magic Kingdom has to offer for adults? We’ve got you covered!

 There are no passes available for this experience, but wait times are typically so low you wouldn’t need one anyway.
 The production takes place in a large, circular auditorium with an enormous screen presentation of America through the ages.

-Once the short video has played through, the curtains will rise to reveal every single American president from George Washington to Joe Biden presented as their own audio-animatronic.
+Once the short video has played through, the curtains will rise to reveal every single American president from George Washington to Joe Biden in audio-animatronic form.
 The spotlight will shine on each individual, stating their name, where they were born and noting the years of their presidency.
 Some of them will even speak to the audience.

 It’s a truly fantastic experience that will leave you feeling more patriotic after seeing it.
 The stage is updated every time a new president is elected, so if you haven’t seen it in a while you have to go back!